 How do I Choose a School That Works for me?

-The National Accrediting Agency for Clinical Laboratory Sciences – NAACLS, American Certification Agency for Healthcare Professionals – ACA, and the National Commission for Certifying Agencies – NCCA are the leaders in national accreditation for phlebotomy schools.
+The National Accrediting Agency for Clinical Laboratory Sciences – NAACLS, American Certification Agency for Healthcare Professionals – ACA, and the National Commission for Certifying Agencies – NCCA are the leaders in national accreditation for phlebotomy schools across the country.
+These organizations set the standards for which future phlebotomists are trained.

 Do I Have to be Certified?